 Hearing Temple Bells

 Hearing bells represents awakening, cleansing and the lifting of negative energy.
 It may signal the beginning of a new cycle.
 Bell sounds often appear when your subconscious is ready to release old patterns.
+Read more about the dream of temple bells in Hinduism here.

 Receiving Prasadam